sashalex007/nrf51_MPU6050_calibrate/README.md

 8. Connect the board to your STlink.
 Make sure you use 3.3v in the board VCC
 9. From the top menu, Flash ==> Download.
 The flashing should complete successfully.
 10. Download Serial Bluetooth Terminal from the play store (android) and connect to your board (should be named "Calibrate")
-11. Once connect, send the device the number "1" from the serial console.
+11. Once connected, send the device the number "1" from the serial console.
 Calibration should commence, give it 5 minutes to complete.
 Device should remain as flat as possible for callibration accuracy.

 ### Guide 2 (build hex file from source)